-Now that Dev Teams have had a little time to settle into the Agile, the new wave of process optimization has arrived.
-DevOps.
-DevOps has been described as Agile on Steroids.
-DevOps has also been described as Agile for Operations/IT.
-I like both of those descriptions as well as some others.
-Many organizations want Development, Test and Operations teams to move to DevOps now.
+DevOps has been described as Agile on Steroids; DevOps has also been described as Agile for Operations/IT.
+I like both of those descriptions.
+Many organizations want Development, Test, and Operations teams to move to DevOps now.

-This is part 2 of a 3 part series on Continuous Testing.
-Part 1 on the rationale, business goals, culture change and overview with some specific testing tasks.
-Part 2 is a deeper dive into the specific ideas, practices and tasks of Test teams that need to be updated or changed to be successful in this next phase of product development.
-This focuses on test strategy, automation goals.
-Part 3 will discuss more automation in DevOps/Continuous Testing issues as well as , environment and data problems to solve, virtualization, with more details on testing goals.
+This is part 2 of a 2-part series on Continuous Testing.
+Part 1 was focused on the rationale, business goals, culture change, and overview with some specific testing tasks.
+Part 2 is a deeper dive into the specific ideas, practices, and tasks of test teams that need to be updated or changed to be successful in this next phase of product development.
+This focuses on test strategy and Automation goals.

 - Start with an automated smoke test.
 Move these into CI build process tool.